OpenNeuroDatasets/ds006693/README.md

 - Top-level: `dataset_description.json`, `participants.tsv`, `participants.json`, `README.md`.

 **What’s NOT included (for this release)**
-- Behavioral/odor-rating/choice logs (to be shared later).
+- Behavioral/odor-rating/choice logs (to be shared with scripts on Github).
 - Any processed or derivative data (e.g., realigned/normalized/smoothed images; cVAE outputs).

 **Notes on data quality & privacy**